sxht4/MIPS-Edu-Game/testScripts/README.md

 * In progress

 ### Install on Ubuntu 18.04 LTS
-Use the installation script and run with `sudo ./install.sh` ` sudo apt install curl && curl -sL https://deb.nodesource.com/setup_10.x | sudo bash - && sudo apt install nodejs && node -v && npm -v` where
+Use the installation script and run with `sudo ./install.sh` unless you are root If you are root, run with `./install.sh` instead
-* You will need to update your operating system and flush `apt` cache
-* Add the program GPG key and then install